Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Introduction

-In this study, we used continuum simulations to examine if $r > 1$ is physically possible for faster cation diffusion along grain boundaries in perovskite oxides.
-Specifically, we relax to a limited degree the constraint (used by Parras and De Souza\cite{Parras.2020}) that the migration mechanism is the same in the bulk and in the space-charge layers.
-The possibility of two completely different migration mechanisms (e.g. vacancy migration in the bulk and interstitial migration in the space-charge layers) is ignored because it is not applicable to cation diffusion in perovskites (Frenkel disorder having prohibitively high formation energies\cite{Liu.2014,Akhtar.1995,Thomas.2007,Stokes.2010,Souza.2003b,Souza.1999}) and because it is a somewhat trivial case.
-Rather, being aware of two strontium-vacancy migration mechanisms in \ch{SrTiO3} (with different activation enthalpies\cite{Walsh.2011,Heelweg.2021,Gries.2020}) and being aware that the electrostatic potential in a space-charge layer can shift a point-defect equilibrium involving charged defects, we considered the faster diffusion of \ch{Sr} along a grain boundary in \ch{SrTiO3}.
-Specifically, both computational and experimental studies indicate that \ch{Sr} diffusion in \ch{SrTiO3} can occur by the migration of isolated strontium vacancies (with an activation enthalpy of ca. \qty{4}{\electronvolt}) and by the migration of defect associates consisting of a strontium vacancy and an oxygen vacancy (with an activation enthalpy of ca. \qty{3.4}{\electronvolt}).\cite{Walsh.2011,Heelweg.2021,Gries.2020} And the specific point-defect equilibrium is the association of a strontium vacancy and an oxygen vacancy to form a defect pair, and the shift occurs because in the negatively charged space-charge layers at grain boundaries in acceptor-doped \ch{SrTiO3}, oxygen vacancies are depleted.
-Consequently, if the association equilibrium favors the associates in the bulk, oxygen-vacancy depletion will shift the equilibrium to isolated strontium vacancies being dominant in the space-charge layers.
+In this study, we used continuum simulations to examine if $r > 1$ is physically possible for faster cation diffusion along grain boundaries in acceptor-doped perovskite oxides.
+To this end, we relaxed to a limited degree the constraint (used by Parras and De Souza\cite{Parras.2020}) that the migration mechanism is the same in the bulk and in the space-charge layers.
+The possibility of two completely different mechanisms (e.g.~vacancy migration in the bulk and interstitial migration in the space-charge layers) is ignored because it is not applicable to cation diffusion in perovskites (the energies of Frenkel disorder being prohibitively high\cite{Liu.2014,Akhtar.1995,Thomas.2007,Stokes.2010,DeSouza.2003b,DeSouza.1999}), and further, because it is a somewhat trivial case.
+Rather, being aware of two particular, related strontium-vacancy migration mechanisms in \ch{SrTiO3},\cite{Walsh.2011,Heelweg.2021,Gries.2020} and being aware of the positive space-charge potential at grain boundaries in acceptor-doped perovskites,\cite{DeSouza.2009,Usler.2024,Denk.1997,McIntyre.2000,Waser.1995,Waser.2000} we considered the possibility of faster diffusion of \ch{Sr} along a grain boundary in \ch{SrTiO3}.
+Specifically, the two related mechanisms are the migration of slower (charged) isolated strontium vacancies (with an activation enthalpy of ca.~\qty{4}{\electronvolt}) and of faster (neutral) defect associates of strontium and oxygen vacancies (with an activation enthalpy of ca.~\qty{3.4}{\electronvolt}).\cite{Walsh.2011,Heelweg.2021,Gries.2020} And specifically, the positive space-charge potential causes the negatively charged, isolated cation vacancies to be strongly accumulated, whilst not affecting the neutral associates.
+Thus, if the defect associates form in sufficient numbers in the bulk, they may, with their lower migration enthalpy, dominate bulk diffusion, whereas within the space-charge layers, the enhanced concentration of isolated cation vacancies may—despite their higher migration enthalpy—give rise to faster grain-boundary diffusion.